|

 Rouen

-River Seine, and currently the capital of the Haute-Normandie (Upper
+on the River Seine, and currently the capital of the Haute-Normandie

-Normandy) région.
-Once one of the largest and most prosperous
+(Upper Normandy) région.
+Once one of the largest and most

-cities of medieval Europe.
-Rouen is where Joan of Arc was burnt
+prosperous cities of medieval Europe.
+Rouen is where Joan of Arc

 The stunning Notre Dame cathedral is worth a visit, there are also